 The Franklin Roosevelt connection

-One well known Oak Island devotee was the US president Franklin Roosevelt.
+One well known Oak Island devotee was the US president Franklin Roosevelt (pictured above).
 The Democrat occupant of the White House through the 1930s was a Freemason and from his youth until his death in 1945, retained an abiding interest in the site.
 One feature that apparently gripped him was the rumour that the jewels of the last queen of France, Marie Antoinette, had been squirrelled away on the island.

 Which brings us to the 21st century!
 Such is the level of interest in Oak Island that the History channel has just commissioned a whopping 30 hours for season six of its series The Curse of Oak Island.
 This runaway success of a documentary series features two Michigan brothers Rick and Marty Lagina who have bought much of Oak Island to pursue the treasure hunt.
 They are accompanied by local expert, Dan Blankenship.